Skip to main content

 Kootznoowoo Wilderness is the largest expanse of intact temperate rainforest in the northern hemisphere and is home to one of the densest populations of coastal brown bears and bald eagles in the world.
 This wilderness area has a rich indigenous history spanning 12,000 years of human presence in the village of Angoon, whose inhabitants rely on the abundance of natural resources found in the lands and waters of the island.

-The Artist-in-residence will work alongside wilderness rangers at the Pack Creek Bear Viewing Area and surrounding waters of Seymour Canal.
-During their time in the field, the artist will stay in a small camping tent or rustic wall tent in the administrative camp on Windfall Island, a short skiff ride from Pack Creek Bear Viewing Area.
+The Artist-in-Residence (AIR) will be partnered with wilderness rangers at the Pack Creek Bear Viewing Area and surrounding waters of Seymour Canal.
+The artist will assist with a variety of wilderness stewardship projects which may include wilderness monitoring, bear data collection, marine debris cleanup, trail maintenance, and sharing their artistic experience with visitors to the bear sanctuary.
+During their time in the field, the artist will stay in a small camping tent or rustic wall tent in the administrative camp on Windfall Island, a short skiff ride or kayak away from Pack Creek Bear Viewing Area.

-Artists applying to this residence should be prepared to camp, work, and hike in coastal brown bear habitat with frequent bear encounters.
-Conditions often include high levels of rainfall, wind, and temperatures between 40-60 degrees.
-Transportation to the wilderness field camp will be by 30-ft boat and may include inclement marine weather.
-Artists will arrive and depart from the Juneau Ranger District office in Juneau, Alaska.
+Artists applying to this residency should be prepared to camp, work, and hike in coastal brown bear habitat with frequent bear encounters.
+The terrain of this residency includes tidal beaches and old growth forest which is muddy, slippery, and uneven underfoot.
+Conditions often include extreme levels of rainfall, high wind, and temperatures between 40-60 degrees.
+Transportation to the wilderness field camp will be by 30ft boat and may include inclement marine weather.
+Artists fly into Juneau and depart from the Juneau Ranger District office in Juneau, Alaska.

-For questions regarding Kootznoowoo Wilderness and the Voices of the Wilderness program on Admiralty Island National Monument, contact Grace Corrigan and Chrissy Post.
+For questions regarding Kootznoowoo Wilderness and the Voices of the Wilderness program on Admiralty Island National Monument, contact Grace Corrigan.

 Stikine LeConte Wilderness